 Ayurvedic Treatment of Conjunctivitis

-Ayurveda details wide treatment modalities for conjunctivitis.
-It includes internal medicines, external therapies and purification process.
+Ayurveda suggests safe and effective treatment modalities for ayurvedic treatment of conjunctivitis.
+It includes internal medicines, external therapies, and the purification process.

 - Dhara (Pouring medicated liquids over eyes)